-The primary term of the proposed permit is 2 years commencing September 1, 2019, through August 31, 2021.
-The Commission, in its discretion, may extend the term for one additional period not to exceed 1 year.
-Pursuant to Public Resources Code section 6891, the term of this permit cannot exceed a total of 3 years.
+The primary term of the proposed permit is 1 year with a September 1, 2019, effective date.
+However, the Commission, in its discretion, may extend the term for two additional periods not to exceed 1 year each.

 ROYALTY:

 Royalty payable under this proposed permit is 20 percent of the gross value of the minerals secured from the State parcel that are sold, or otherwise disposed of, or held for sale, or other disposition during the term of the permit.